vjsrinath/ReactJsJSXTransformer/README.md

 **Warning: this extension doesn not provide any extra features other than compiling jsx files to js.**

-The html part of jsx files must be placed in seperate html file and relative (to jsx file) path  of the same file should be kept in the place where the transformed jsx content should come.
+The html part of jsx files shall be placed in seperate html file and relative (to jsx file) path  of the same file should be kept in the place where the transformed jsx content should come.

 The template file path must be enclosed in the following format